Laplasjan107/SnakeGame/README.txt

 TODO:
-1) Check if new food coodrinates is free.
+1) Check if new food coordinates is free.